1969 Lotus Cortina MK2 Ex Colin ChapmanSOLD

 Kitman used the car carefully and also had it properly maintained whilst in the US with a number of specialists as detailed in invoicing on file.

-In 2014 Kitman returned the car to the UK for sale and it was purchased without delay by the last owner who has an eye for rare and original cars.
-He has used the car little but looked after it very carefully in a dry temperature controlled environment.
+In 2014 Kitman returned the car to the UK for sale and it was purchased without delay by an English collector who has an eye for rare and original cars.
+He used the car little but looked after it very carefully in a dry temperature-controlled environment.